-Minnesota Housing will first rank proposals in accordance with the Selection Priorities and Preference Points contained in the Self-Scoring Worksheet and, if necessary, Chapter 5.D Tie-Breakers, below.
-The highest-ranking proposals based on the selection priorities and preference points will then be reviewed in accordance with the following Project Selection requirements described in E through K of this chapter.
+For applicants requesting HTCs from the state's volume cap Minnesota Housing will first rank proposals.
+The highest-ranking proposals will then be reviewed in accordance with the following Project Selection requirements described in sections D through J of this chapter.
 Minnesota Housing reserves the right to reject applications not meeting these project selection requirements or to revise proposal features, and decrease associated scoring, to ensure the project meets the requirements.
 Lower ranking proposals will only be processed further if HTC volume cap remains available after the higher-ranking proposals are processed.
+Minnesota Housing may elect not to give partial HTCs to a higher-ranking application but to give the HTCs to the next ranking application that can use the balance of the HTCs (See Chapter 5.
+I.).